The Bournemouth School of English takes the health, safety, and well-being of its students, staff, visitors, and homestay providers seriously.

 We are offering face-to-face lessons from Monday 3rd August 2020, but with a smaller number of staff and students.
 We are offering discounted prices on our 1-2-1 lessons for those at greater risk or with greater concerns.

 You must complete our Health Screening Form on your first day at school, and we will take your temperature every day.
 There are signs and instructions around the school, and you must follow their advice at all times; this includes hand washing, social distancing, and using hand gel and disinfectant spray regularly.

 We have created a separate entrance and exit, to avoid people passing too closely to each other.

 Our reception remains open, but with a booking system in place for anyone needing to speak to office staff.

-Class sizes have been reduced to a maximum of 6 people, meaning that students and teachers can be more than 1m apart in the classrooms.
+Class sizes have been reduced so that students and teachers can be more than 1m apart in the classrooms.
 We will only use our larger classrooms for classes, and each class will be in a separate part of the building.